Ceylon Workers' Congress

-The Ceylon Workers' Congress (CWC) (இலங்கை தொழிலாளர் காங்கிரஸ்; ලංකා කම්කරු කොංග්රසය Lanka Kamkaru Kongrasaya) is a political party in Sri Lanka that has traditionally represented Sri Lankan Tamils of Indian origin working in the plantation sector of the economy.
+The Ceylon Workers' Congress (CWC; இலங்கை தொழிலாளர் காங்கிரஸ்; ලංකා කම්කරු කොංග්රසය) is a political party in Sri Lanka that has traditionally represented Sri Lankan Tamils of Indian origin working in the plantation sector of the economy.

 History

 The CWC was formed by Peri Sundaram and G. R. Motha as an Indian Estates Workers Trade Union in 1950.
 It was an outgrowth of the Ceylon Indian Congress (CIC), formed 15 July 1939.
 In 1950 the CIC changed its name to the Ceylon Workers Congress (CWC) and became the largest trade union in the country.
 Another trade union, the Democratic Workers Congress (DWC), was formed in 1956 as a breakaway faction of the CWC as a result of leadership rivalries between the president, S. Thondaman, and the general secretary A. Aziz.
-The former retained control of the CWC to date.
-Thondaman has been the dominant trade union leader of the Indian Tamil workers for nearly four decades.
+The former retained control of the CWC and was the dominant trade union leader of the Indian Tamil workers for nearly four decades.
 As president of the Ceylon Indian Congress, he contested the Nuwara Eliya seat at the 1947 general election and won.
 His party put forward eight candidates in the plantation electorates and seven of them were returned, they were Thondaman, S. M. Subbaiah (Badulla), G. R. Motha (Maskeliya), K. Rajalingam (Nawalapitiya), K. Kumaravelu (Kotagala), C. V. Velupillai (Talawakelle) and D. Ramanujam (Alutnuwara).